tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/功能配置/直播截图和鉴黄_intl_en.md

 - Create a template in the CSS console.
 For details, see [Creating a Screencapture and Porn Detection Template](#Screenshot).
 - Call the `CreateLiveSnapshotTemplate` API to create a template.
 For information on the parameters and request sample, see [CreateLiveSnapshotTemplate](https://intl.cloud.tencent.com/document/product/267/30834).

-## Notes
+## Must-Knows

-- In addition to the porn detection feature, you also need to enable screencapture in the console in order to perform porn detection.
+- Porn detection is based on screencapturing.
+You need to enable screencapturing before you can use the porn detection feature.
 - The screencapture and porn detection features are priced at 0.0176 USD and 0.2294 USD per 1,000 screenshots respectively.
 For details, see [Intelligent Porn Detection](https://intl.cloud.tencent.com/document/product/267/39607).
 - The screenshots and porn detection results are stored in your COS bucket, which will incur COS storage fees.
 For more information, see [COS Pricing](https://intl.cloud.tencent.com/pricing/cos).
+- Screencapturing will fail for audio-only streams, in which case no screencapturing costs will be incurred.
 - If you want to store the data in a COS bucket of **another account**, you need to first grant CSS the permission to write to that COS bucket.
 For more information, see [Authorizing CSS to Store Screenshots in a COS Bucket](https://intl.cloud.tencent.com/document/product/267/33384).
+- If your COS bucket allows public read access and has politically sensitive, pornographic, or other inappropriate content, to avoid the bucket being blocked, please delete the content first.
-- After creating a template, you can bind it with a push domain name.
+- After creating a template, you need to bind it to a push domain.
 For more information, see [Screencapture and Porn Detection Configuration](https://intl.cloud.tencent.com/document/product/267/31063).
-The binding takes effect in about 5-10 minutes.
+The configuration takes effect in about 5-10 minutes.
 - In the console, templates are managed at the domain level.
-To unbind a screencapture rule that was bound by an API, call [DeleteLiveSnapshotRule](https://intl.cloud.tencent.com/document/product/267/30833).
+To unbind a screencapture rule that was bound to a specific stream by an API, call [DeleteLiveSnapshotRule](https://intl.cloud.tencent.com/document/product/267/30833).
 - Binding, unbinding, or modifying a template affects only new live streams and not ongoing ones.
 To make the change apply to ongoing live streams, you need to stop them and push them again.

 ## Prerequisites